markjprice/markjprice/FAQs.md

 ## Will there be editions of your books for future versions of .NET?

-Starting in November 2025, all four .NET books will be updated for .NET 10, as shown in the following figure and described in the numbered bullets:
+Since February 17, 2026, all four .NET books have been updated for .NET 10, as shown in the following figure and described in the numbered bullets:

 ![Quartet of .NET 10 books](assets/quartet-net10.png)